Gallup Pedestrian and Vehicle Bridge Project

 hhanzel@a2gov.org | 734.794.6230 x42548

-New Border to Border Trail segment and nature playground now open
+Border to Border Trail segment/nature playground open

 Another exciting feature has been added as part of this project.
 A new nature playground, the “Great Oak Nature Playground," is also now open adjacent to the parking lot near Barton Dam.
 The trail project required the removal of a dying and potentially hazardous white oak tree.
 The dying tree is estimated to have been more than 150 years old and was felled in a way that allowed it to be reused on site as a new nature play structure.